ethereum-optimism/optimism/specs/withdrawals.md

 ### On L1

-1. A [relayer][g-relayer] submits a withdrawal proving transaction required inputs to the `OptimismPortal` contract.
+1. A [relayer][g-relayer] submits a withdrawal proving transaction with the required inputs to the `OptimismPortal` contract.
    The relayer is not necessarily the same entity which initiated the withdrawal on L2.
    These inputs include the withdrawal transaction data, inclusion proofs, and a block number.
 The block number must be one for which an L2 output root exists, which commits to the withdrawal as registered on L2.